Gagan123deep/Qbit-Simulation/README.md

 # Python and Julia Quantum Simulation Workflows

 Repository containing small quantum-simulation workflows in Python and Julia.
 The Python side covers state-vector gate evolution, QFT, projective measurement, and random-circuit entropy dynamics.
-The Julia side implements a strictly 2-qubit open quantum system with Kraus operators, stochastic trajectories, and entanglement-entropy tracking using ITensors / ITensorMPS.
+The Julia side implements a 2-qubit open quantum system with Kraus operators, stochastic trajectories, and entanglement-entropy tracking using ITensors / ITensorMPS.

 This repository is organized to match three core project themes: